Dog Tail Signs: What’s Your Dog’s Tail Language?

 A high tail with a slow wag may indicate a happy dog with a lower level of arousal, but again, look at the whole picture.
 Did the wag just stop?
 Did he just freeze?
 His backward-leaning stance, hard eyes, and closed mouth suggest he’s conflicted.

 The simple answer: body language.
-The “Pet me!” dog is animated and wiggly, with soft or squinty eyes and an inviting open-mouth grin.
-Sometimes her whole body wags!
+The “Pet me!” dog is animated and wiggly, with soft eyes and an inviting open-mouth grin.
+Sometimes her whole body seems to wag!

-Again, reading the dog’s entire body language will help you determine what’s really going on, and if it might be safe to interact, or not.
+Again, reading the dog’s entire body language will help you determine what the dog’s tail means, and if it might be safe to interact, or not.

 happy relaxed dog wagging tail